 Dogfooding your app in your own company can be considered an internal beta test.
-What sets an internal beta apart from a traditional beta is, obviously, that some testers are members of the developing team.
+What sets an internal beta apart from a traditional beta is, obviously, that testers are members of the developing team.
 What sets it apart from an alpha is the fact that it is a feature-complete build that is used outside a lab setting and is distributed to the entire company.
 These are important distinctions since this is where most of the benefits (and risks) of an internal beta originate.

-What makes a successful internal beta test?
+What makes a successful dogfooding program?

-For your internal beta test to be successful, you must treat it like you would a traditional beta test, and the same goes for the testers.
+For your dogfooding to be successful, you must treat it like you would a traditional beta test, and the same goes for the testers.
 The fact that the test is within your company doesn't mean it will automatically have high adoption and exemplary testers.
 Whether internal or external, beta tests are still projects that need thorough planning.
 You should always start with defining your goals for the test and what you want to gain from it.
-Set a clear timeframe for your internal beta test and a detailed plan for what you'll do with it, including the number and frequency of beta builds.
+Set a clear timeframe for your dogfooding beta test and a detailed plan for what you'll do with it, including the number and frequency of beta builds.